Most University students and staff members are familiar with the Memorial Chapel, yet many do not know its origins.

-On Monday, November 11 at noon, the University salutes the contributions of our Veteran community through an exceptional program of music and spoken word.
-Remarks will be offered by two Veterans with extensive ties to the UMD community.
+On November 11, 2019, the University saluted the contributions of our Veteran community through an exceptional program of music and spoken word.
+Remarks were offered by two Veterans with extensive ties to the UMD community.

 Currently a PhD student in the School of Public Health, Sara Olsen completed nine years of active duty and several combat deployments as an Explosive Ordinance Disposal officer in the U.S. Navy.
 Inspired by her post-active duty work in training wounded warriors, she became one of the founders of the Crossroads Adaptive Athletic Alliance, a nonprofit designed to increase inclusive fitness for all people with disability.

-At the conclusion to the program, all attendees, including Veterans and their co-workers and families, are invited to be our guests at a buffet lunch in the Memorial Chapel Garden of Reflection and Remembrance.
+At the conclusion of the program, all attendees, including Veterans and their co-workers and families, were invited as guests to a buffet lunch in the Memorial Chapel Garden of Reflection and Remembrance.

-Attendees also will receive a Veterans Day Honor and Remember bracelet while supplies last!
+Attendees also received a Veterans Day Honor and Remember bracelet!